Tardnicus/WatchExchangeBot/README.md

 🚨 This will likely be removed in the future!

+### Note About Docker

+When running in Docker Compose, a valid configuration must be mounted to the container, as one is not available as default.
+There is an example provided in the [`docker-compose.yaml`](docker-compose.yaml) file

 ### Criteria

 A top-level list of criteria that the bot will use to evaluate posts against.
 This is the only way to provide criteria to the bot.